 The following states what we believe as a church family.

 We believe the Holy Scriptures of the Old and New Testaments to be verbally and the plenary inspired Word of God.
 The Scriptures are inerrant, infallible and God-breathed, and therefore are the final authority for faith and life.
 The sixty-six books of the Old and New Testaments are the complete and divine revelation of God to Man.
-The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
-The King James version of the Bible shall be the official and only translation used by the church (2 Tim.
+The Scriptures shall be interpreted according to their normal grammatical-historical meaning (2 Tim.
 3:16-17; 2 Pet.
 1:20-21).

 We believe that the Scriptures interpreted in their natural, literal sense reveal divinely determined dispensations or rules of life which define man’s responsibilities in successive ages.
 These dispensations are not ways of salvation, but rather are divinely ordered stewardships by which God directs man according to His purpose.
 Three of these dispensations – the law, the church, and the kingdom —are the subjects of detailed revelation in Scripture (Gen. 1:28; 1 Cor.
 9:17; 2 Cor.
 3:9-18; Gal.
 3:13-25; Eph.
 1:10, 3:2-10; Col. 1:24-25, 27; Rev. 20:2-6).

 We believe in the Triune God, eternally existing in three persons – Father, Son, and Holy Spirit, each co-eternal in being, coidentical in nature, coequal in power and glory, and having the same attributes and perfections (Deut.
 6:4; Mt.
 28:19; 2 Cor.
 13:14; Jn 14:10, 26).